 Be careful to keep it tasteful and respectful – if any internal newsletter would end up on the front page of the newspaper – it should not harm company reputation.

 A further way in which to engage on a personal level (as well as instilling motivation and recognition to boot) is to include a regular team or individual staff member commendation section.
 This section would then include a brief report on what it is the team or individual has achieved.

 In order to be engaging, it’s generally advisable that newsletters employ a tone that is fairly relaxed and casual.
 Opting for too formal a tone can feel monotone and even appear authoritarian.
 Given that newsletters benefit from fewer restrictions as compared to official companywide communications, writers have the freedom necessary to use a tone they find effective and content that they deem to be useful and valuable for their readership.

 4. Responding to emails increasingly opened via mobile

-The way in which people read email has changed irrevocably over the past decade and today an increasing number of users access email from an array of devices, from smartphones through to tablets.
-This change in readership must be responded to through using a responsive email design that adapts to the screen upon which it is accessed.
+The way in which people read email has changed irrevocably over the past decade, and today an increasing number of users access email from an array of devices, from smartphones to tablets.
+This change in readership must be responded to by using a responsive email design that adapts to the screen upon which it is accessed.

-To illustrate just how important this is 82% of people use their mobile phone to check their email and consider that 42% of email subscribers delete emails that fail to display in a mobile friendly manner, and when this is coupled with the traditional open and engagement challenges that you already face your internal emails could be seeing all together rather lowly readership rate.
+To illustrate just how important this is, 82% of people use their mobile phone to check their email, and consider that 42% of email subscribers delete emails that fail to display in a mobile-friendly manner, and when this is coupled with the traditional open and engagement challenges that you already face your internal emails could be seeing all together a rather lowly readership rate.